Monitoring and Control

 Oddjob includes numerous tasks including:

-- Execute batch files.
+- Execute shell commands and batch files.

 - File/directory copy/move/delete.

 In addition to the supplied jobs, Oddjob provides lots of additional functionality by supporting embedded Ant tasks.

 - Trigger job sequences in response to events anywhere on the network.

 - Execute jobs in parallel or sequentially or in any combination of the two.